 ACE implements checks to ensure that the cryptographic engine is neither removed nor modified when targeting the AC7t1550.
 When ACE creates the floor plan for the user design, a bitstream for the user design with the embedded cryptographic engine is generated.
-The generated bitstream targeting the AC7t1550 is always encrypted using a secret RSA authentication key (encoded into ACE) and user-defined AES-256 keys, which must match the secure eFuse keys in the AC7t1550 device.
-Only bitstreams that use the secret AC7t800- or AC7t1550-specific RSA authentication key can be loaded into the Speedster7t AC7t800 or AC7t1550 devices.
+The generated bitstream targeting the AC7t1550 is always encrypted using a secret ECDSA authentication key (encoded into ACE) and user-defined AES-256 keys, which must match the secure eFuse keys in the AC7t1550 device.
+Only bitstreams that use the secret AC7t1550-specific ECDSA authentication key can be loaded into the Speedster7t AC7t1550 FPGAs.